zhu-sunny/ics3u-classwork/functional-decomposition.md

 2. Make sure widest part of cookie is less than radius of glass
 - Measure widest part of cookie and buy a glass with a greater radius
 - Measure radius of glass and buy smaller cookies
-3. Allows user to determine size of glass or size of cookie based on their input
+3. Tells user size of glass or size of cookie they need to buy based on their input
 - User will input either the size of the cookie or radius of the glass
-- App will then generate a range of sizes for the cookie or radius of glass
+- App will then generate a range of sizes for the cookie or radius of glass they need to buy
 - If user has measurements of both app will tell if cookie will be able to fit